FAXES/FAXES/README.md

 ![vscode](https://api.statusbadges.me/badge/vscode/282762192544333827?fallback=Nothing)
 [![spotify](https://api.statusbadges.me/badge/spotify/282762192544333827?fallback=Nothing)](https://api.statusbadges.me/openspotify/282762192544333827)

-*Hi, I'm FAXES, a Full Stack Developer located in Australia, mainly working on Node based websites, I have previously worked on FiveM resources, Discord bots, PHP websites, and many more.
-I've been in the programming world since 2017 and have fully self taught myself from various resources online.
-I love to code and it's a passion turned into a [business][website] which I currently operate.*
+*G'day, I'm Josh AKA FAXES, a Full Stack Developer located in Australia, mainly working on Node-based websites, I have previously worked on FiveM resources, Discord bots, PHP websites, and many more.
+I've been in the programming world since 2017 and have fully self-taught myself from various resources online.
+I love to code and it's a passion turned into a [business][website] I operate.*

+*I'm also a part-time contractor for [TurboNode](https://github.com/turbonodellc), a newer hosting company that's doing it right!*

 *Feel free to shoot me a follow or star some repositories!*